 - Dog Park

-While there is no dog park, dogs are allowed on leashes in the campground and allowed on the beaches of Fallen Leaf Lake.
+While there is no dog park, dogs are allowed on leashes in the campground and allowed in the water and on the beaches of Fallen Leaf Lake.

 - Phone and Internet Service

 We use T-Mobile for our phone service.
 Service at Fallen Leaf Campground was poor with an occasional 1 bar of service.

 Our Verizon MiFi received 1-2 bars of service and we were only able to get some basic internet late at night and early morning.
 We were not able to stream anything.